andrezeitz/z-dentist-milestone-4/README.md

 ##### Solution:
 ![Skärmavbild 2021-11-09 kl  15 26 30](https://user-images.githubusercontent.com/85236391/140941993-09fefea0-177f-4048-b0ac-3226fb42b143.png)

-* My success messages was bugging when people was logging in and out.
+5. My success messages was bugging when people was logging in and out.
 It was showing inside the "Manage" page even when that was only for the confirmation of appointments.
 I fixed it to delete the automatic messages Allauth send out when it's a successful login/out to any page since I was not using it.

 ![Skärmavbild 2021-11-08 kl  12 53 44](https://user-images.githubusercontent.com/85236391/140918482-a06366fe-84e6-48b4-872d-d80e00bb99a2.png)

-* I was getting some error message when trying to add a edit button to the manage appointment form.
+6. I was getting some error message when trying to add a edit button to the manage appointment form.
 Once the edit button was clicked it would work as a submit button for the datetime form and say that the date is not set.
-To work around it I added a collapse div from bootstrap and then added the {app.id} id tag on it so each card would know which edit button was clicked.
+To work around it I added a collapse div from bootstrap and then added the <code>{app.id}</code> on the div so each card would know which edit button was clicked.

 ![Skärmavbild 2021-11-12 kl  14 33 34](https://user-images.githubusercontent.com/85236391/141792406-f4c717a8-2917-4182-81f5-0cbf3e184b22.png)